Snowflake-Labs/Excelerator/README.md

 # Excelerator: Use Snowflake in Excel

-Excelerator is an Excel plugin to help you pull data in from Snowflake into Excel and push data from Excel into Snowflake.
+Excelerator is an Excel Add-In to help you pull data from Snowflake into Excel and push new or updated data from Excel into Snowflake.
 Excelerator is only compatible with the Windows operating system, not the MacOS.

 Example use-cases include: